mds5793/xPort/README.md

 Using an LLM to produce these following descriptors is recommended.
 Using an LLM to perform Unit Tests and ensuring the return results are the same as the source language or framework is also recommended.
 ```
-@exclude - Use this tag before every class, struct, or function if it is a proprietary software trade secret and xPort will ignore it.
+@exclude - Use this tag before every class, struct, or function if it is proprietary and xPort will ignore it.
 @brief - Briefly describe the functionality or purpose of your function.
 @param - Use this to describe all the parameters of your functions.
 @return - Use this to describe the expected result of your function and any values that are returned.